manojtsx/manojtsx/README.md

 - 👋 Hi, I’m @remon343
 - 👀 I’m interested to be a web and software developer.
 - 🌱 I’m currently learning MERN Stack and JAVA framework SWING.
-- 💞️ I’m looking to collaborate on frontend projects with Tailwind CSS and Vanilla JS.
+- 💞️ I’m looking to collaborate on frontend projects with ReactJS.
 - 📫 How to reach me?
 Call +9779816683613.
 - 💥 I'm free to explode my skills.